ruby2d/ruby2d.com/_pages/learn/macos.md

 layout: learn
 ---

-macOS comes pre-installed with Ruby 🥳, but doesn't have Ruby's development libraries needed to build native extensions 😩.
-No problem though — there are a few tools we can use to set up a proper Ruby development environment. 😎
+macOS comes pre-installed with Ruby 🥳, but doesn't have Ruby's development libraries needed to build native extensions. 😩 No problem though — there are a few tools we can use to set up a proper Ruby development environment. 😎

 ## Using Homebrew